 Academic Probation and Retention

 Iowa Lakes Community College provides assistance to students to help them to succeed academically.
 The purpose of academic probation at Iowa Lakes is to indicate the need for special or individualized help for the student who has academic difficulty.
 The college is concerned when a student has problems and faculty and staff are available to provide assistance.
-Academic probation is somewhat different from financial aid probation, which can be found in the financial aid section of this handbook.
+Academic probation is somewhat different from financial aid probation, which can be found in the financial aid section of the Student Handbook.

 Academic Probation Status